intermine/internships/guidance/students-accepted.md

 ---
 layout: page
-permalink: /guidance/students-accepted/
+permalink: /guidance/interns-accepted/
-title: Advice for students accepted for GSoC and Outreachy
+title: Advice for interns accepted for GSoC and Outreachy
 ---

 First of all, welcome to InterMine!
 We're excited to have you working with us this year.